 Tim Bridgman, M.A.
 Learning Disabilities

 Mr. Bridgman is a learning specialist who provides services and interventions to students with dyslexia as well as related reading and writing disabilities.
 He has helped students in critical literacy areas including decoding, comprehension, writing, and spelling.
 He received a Master’s Degree in Learning Disabilities from Northwestern University, emphasizing clinical work in diagnostics and remediation.
-Mr. Bridgman has over nine years of experience working with students in a variety of settings, is an accredited Learning and Behavioral Specialist (LBS1) and holds a Professional Educator License (PEL).
+Mr. Bridgman has over ten years of experience working with students in a variety of settings, is an accredited Learning and Behavioral Specialist (LBS1) and holds a Professional Educator License (PEL).

 Maria Beckert has four years of experience teaching first grade and has a passion for working with students with special needs.
 Maria is currently the Assistant Principal at St. Thomas the Apostle School in Chicago.
 She earned her B.S. in Early Childhood Education from Xavier University, holds a Reading Intervention Specialist Endorsement from Xavier University, and earned her Masters in Elementary Education from Loyola Chicago.